Battles

 Links:

-The Battles, a New York-based supergroup formed by Don Caballero's and Storm & Stress' guitarist Ian Williams jazz composer and vocalist Tyondai Braxton Helmet's drummer John Stanier, Lynx' keyboardist Dave Konopka, who had penned Lynx (Box, Factory, 2001), Lynx (Box, Factory, 2001), delivered classy lessons in instrumental post-rock on the EPs EP C (Monitor, 2004) and Tras Fantasy (Cold Sweat, 2004).
+The Battles, a New York-based supergroup formed by Don Caballero's and Storm & Stress' guitarist Ian Williams jazz composer and vocalist Tyondai Braxton Helmet's drummer John Stanier, bassist Dave Konopka (formerly the guitarist for Lynx who had penned Lynx in 2001), delivered classy lessons in instrumental post-rock on the EPs EP C (Monitor, 2004) and Tras Fantasy (Cold Sweat, 2004).

 Mirrored (Warp, 2007) single-handedly reinvented post-rock for the 21st century.
 It appropriated dance rhythms, jazz improvisation and digital editing to craft erudite and intricate compositions that harked back to the Canterbury school of progressive-rock of the 1970s.